Guide Project Book Picks

 Texas Sweet Heat Jam Co. - Ahh, these were so delicious.
 Holiday Heat was great (and a hit at our holiday party!), and I especially loved the carrot cake jam.
 Definitely getting some more this year.

 Purely Patrick - Our son is super into learning his way around the kitchen.
 He’s also super into cookies.
 So, making Purely Patrick’s creamsicle cookies was a win/win.
-In his word, “they’re bussin’”.
+In his words, “they’re bussin’”.

 Shemesh Farms - We got several spices from here.
 I use the salt and roses I got there last year on my avocado toast, and it’s sooo good.
 I also got their cookbook, which I’ve been pulling out when I want to try something new.